savil/savil.github.com/_drafts/2018-01-24-stanford-bpase-twooheighteen-day-one.md

 Talk 6: ThunderToken: blockchains with optimistic instant confirmation {#talk6}
 -----
-By Elaine Shi, Cornell and Thundertoken
+By [Elaine Shi](https://twitter.com/ElaineRShi), Cornell and Thundertoken

+This talk was interesting because it bridges the world of traditional distributed consensus systems, and finds a way to use a blockchain to improve it.
+A neat idea that could be useful in smaller, permissioned networks.

 * what this talk is about:
-  * Doing fas, block confirmation times.
+  * Doing fast, block confirmation times.
-  * talk is about: core consensus and crash course on dist consensus
+  * on core consensus and crash course on distributed consensus
   * not about: incentives and governance policy

 * motivation: